InvenTree Documentation

 Refer to the reference documentation to find out how to add global variables to the documentation site.

-Global variables should be added in the # Global Variables
+Global variables should be added in the # Global Variables section of the mkdocs.yml configuration file.

 Credits